Kathleen WilsonAdjunct, Class of

 |Courses Taught:||Thesis |

-Kathleen Wilson has a diverse background in strategic design and creative management, developing new forms of digital content, products and businesses.
+Kathleen Wilson has a diverse background in strategic design and creative management, designing and developing new forms of digital interfaces, experiences, content, products, brands and businesses.
 She is the co-founder of Rikaroo, a film collective that focuses on hard-to-find films, emerging forms of storytelling and digital distribution and connects independent filmmakers with their film-loving fans.
-Previously, she was founding partner, V.P/Creative Director of Viacom Interactive working with Viacom divisions to develop new content and brands for emerging online and mobile platforms.
-She was founding partner/Executive Producer at Paramount’s Media Kitchen, experimenting with tech companies to develop interactive books, TV and film with Paramount properties; co-designer of SIMTOWN for Maxis/EA; Design Director at NY’s Museum of Modern Art for the interactive digital MUSEUM VISITOR’S PROJECT; and the Multimedia Director, Producer/Designer at Bank Street’s Center for Children and Technology where she spearheaded the PALENQUE digital video interactive, virtual travel R&D project funded by RCA/GE/Intel.
-Kathleen has consulted with a range of companies, spoken at numerous conferences, and tries her hand at writing for children in her spare time.
-She has a B.A. from Middlebury, MBA from LSE-London/HEC-Paris/NYU-Stern (TRIUM), MFA from VT College of Fine Arts, and doctorate from Harvard.
+Previously, she was founding partner, Corporate V.P/Creative Director of Viacom Interactive in NYC working with Viacom divisions (Blockbuster, CBS, Comedy Central, MTV, Nickelodeon, Noggin, Paramount TV & Film, Showtime, Sundance Channel, VHI) to develop new content and brands for emerging online and mobile platforms.
+She was founding partner/Executive Producer at Paramount’s Media Kitchen in Palo Alto, CA, experimenting with tech companies to design and develop interactive books and interactive TV and film projects with Madison Garden, Simon & Schuster and Paramount film, TV and park properties; co-designer of SIMTOWN for Maxis/EA; Design Director at NYC’s Museum of Modern Art for the interactive digital MUSEUM VISITOR’S PROJECT; and the Multimedia Director, Producer/Designer at Bank Street’s Center for Children and Technology where she spearheaded the PALENQUE digital video interactive, virtual travel R&D project funded by RCA/GE/Intel.
+Kathleen has consulted with a range of companies, spoken at numerous conferences, served as a judge at digital media festivals and tries her hand at writing for children in her spare time.
+She has a B.A. from Middlebury College, an MBA from LSE-London/HEC-Paris/NYU-Stern (TRIUM), an MFA from VT College of Fine Arts, and a Doctorate from Harvard University.